 During fasting, insulin levels also drop, reducing the risk of insulin resistance, one of the leading causes of diabetes and heart disease.
 As insulin sensitivity improves, the body is better able to manage blood sugar levels, lowering the risk of chronic diseases.
 Researchers say this not only strengthens the immune system but also improves metabolism and promotes long-term health.

-During the fasting period, they should drink at least two to three liters of mineral water daily to stay hydrated and maintain electrolyte balance.
-Light physical activities like walking are encouraged, but rest should be the main focus.
+During the fasting period, they should drink at least two to three liters of mineral water daily.
+This helps them stay hydrated and maintain electrolyte balance.
+Experts encourage light physical activities like walking.
+However, rest should remain the main focus.

-Once the fast is over, food should be reintroduced slowly with small portions of Mediterranean-style meals that include fruits, vegetables, lean proteins, and whole grains.
+Once the fast ends, people should reintroduce food slowly.
+They should eat small portions of Mediterranean-style meals that include fruits, vegetables, lean proteins, and whole grains.
 This helps the digestive system adjust safely and prevents refeeding syndrome.

-Dr. Longo emphasized that the findings of this study could have life-changing effects, especially for older adults or patients with serious diseases.
+Dr. Longo emphasized that the findings of this study could have life-changing effects.
+This is especially true for older adults or patients with serious diseases.
 “If you start with a system heavily damaged by chemotherapy or aging, fasting cycles can generate, literally, a new immune system,” he said.
-He added that while more studies are needed to fully understand the effects on other organs, the results so far are highly promising.
+He added that scientists need more studies to fully understand the effects on other organs.
+However, the results so far are highly promising.

-Fasting has long been practiced in many religions and cultures as a way to purify the body and mind.
+People have long practiced fasting in many religions and cultures as a way to purify the body and mind.
 Now, modern science is confirming that this ancient tradition carries significant health benefits.
 The USC study shows how a simple act like fasting can be a powerful tool for healing, renewal, and longevity.

-Dr. Longo concluded, “The good news is that the body got rid of the parts of the system that might be damaged or old, the inefficient parts, during the fasting.
+Dr. Longo concluded, “The good news is that the body got rid of the parts of the system that may damaged or old, the inefficient parts, during the fasting.
 Now, if you start with a system heavily damaged, fasting cycles can literally generate a new immune system.”